 - By letter – PO Box 1922, Darlington, DL3 0UR

-The BBC will only use your personal details for the purposes of investigating your reception or interference enquiry.
-We may need to pass this information on to third parties, including Arqiva, who oversee our transmitter maintenance, Digital UK who manage the Freeview platform, at800 who manage the mitigation of 4G interference and/or Ofcom, who have a responsibility to maintain the radio frequency spectrum.
-We may also use your data for historic analysis of transmitter problems within your area.
+We will share information you provide with Arqiva, who oversees our transmitter maintenance, Digital UK who manage the Freeview platform, at800 who manage the mitigation of 4G interference and/or Ofcom, who have a responsibility to maintain the radio frequency spectrum.
+The purpose is to help to investigate your reception or interference enquiry and to determine if there is a wider reception or interference issue in your local area.

 Search the site